pxwxnvermx/memeboi/Readme.md

-Create a single configuration file config.ini from config.ini.example Specify comma seperated reddits in under [memebot] section in config Match is used for matching external sites in reddit
+Create a single configuration file config.ini from config.ini.example Specify comma seperated reddits in under [memebot] section in config breaktime is used to control publishing intervals

 ```
-match=imgur
 subreddit=dankmemes,memes
+breaktime=1
 ```